Trump holds off on declaring emergency to build border wall

 Democrats have said they may sue the president if he invokes his emergency powers and shifts money from projects already approved by Congress to fund the wall, and some Republicans on Capitol Hill have questioned whether such a move by Trump would be an appropriate use of his authorities as president or a wise one.

-"The real concern that I have is the precedent that this then sets because this border security is Donald Trump's priority, we don't know who the next president may be, but it may be a president where their number one priority is dealing with climate change who says 'I don't care whether I have support of the Congress, I'm going to direct these funds to address this because I feel like this is a crisis,'" Sen. Lisa Murkowski, R-Alaska, said.
+"The real concern that I have is the precedent that this then sets because this border security is Donald Trump's priority," said Sen. Lisa Murkowski, R-Alaska.
+"We don't know who the next president may be, but it may be a president where their No. 1 priority is dealing with climate change who says 'I don't care whether I have support of the Congress, I'm going to direct these funds to address this because I feel like this is a crisis.'"

 "I think there's a precedent argument that can be made that we need to be very clear about, but I also think there's the reality that there is a question about whether or not the president can do this," she added.